-Occupation (x8)

-Occupation of a person refers to regular activity performed for payment that occupies one's time.
-In the present study a scale is developed on 1-6 point scale.
+Occupation (X_7) : -Occupation of a person refers to regular activity performed for payment that occupies on \mathbb{E} time.
+In the present study a scale was developed on 1-6 point scale.
 This scale consists of as follows.

-SI.
+Sl.
 No. Items Scale (1-6)

-1 Labor
+1 Labour

 2 Artisan

 3 Business

 4 Independent

 5 Farming

 6 Services